linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 1. Access to the Keycloak admin console.

-2. Otomi CLI installed and configured.
+2. Docker  installed and configured.

-3. SOPS set up with Age encryption, with access to the `SOPS_AGE_KEY`.
+3. SOPS set up with Age encryption(default in LKE).

 ## Steps:

-### Step 1: Generate a new Password
+### Step 1: Generate a New Password

 1. Create a secure password (16 characters with alphanumeric and special characters).